Cybis did not produce nearly as many rose studies as Boehm or Connoisseur of Malvern, but the ones they did create are

-This yellow rose is 3.5” high x 6.5” long and was designed by Lynn Klockner Brown.
-The 1982 Cybis catalog lists this as having been made in 1981 and 1982 only, as Condesa Rose, Yellow and design #534Y – the “Y” being a dead giveaway that there is more than one colorway of a given design number.
+This rose is 3.5” high x 6.5” long and was designed by Lynn Klockner Brown.
+The Spring 1980 Cybis price list shows this as Condesa Rose, Yellow and design #534Y – the “Y” being a dead giveaway that there is more than one colorway of a given design number.
 And yes, you read that correctly: the studio re-used the name “Condesa Rose” that had previously been assigned to an entirely different sculpture in the 1960s!
-This is the only instance I’ve seen of Cybis re-using the name of a previously retired/completed sculpture.
-An artists proof of this rose was given to Queen Sofia of Spain in 1980 and so the issue year shown in the catalog may be a typographical error.
+This is the only instance I’ve seen of Cybis re-using the name of a previously and retired/completed sculpture.
+The 1980 piece had an issue price of $235, and it was retired one year later (spring 1981) at $255.

 Rosa Alba was another sculpture only produced in 1981 and 1982.
 It measures 3” x 7.75”.
 This open edition was only available in white (Rosa alba is Latin for “white rose”) as shown in the official Cybis photo.
 The second photo is of a sample/proof piece that was done in pink which may be one of a kind.
 It has the Cybis phoenix and copyright symbol as a mold impression but was not signed; supposedly it was given to one of the artists at the studio (which did happen with pieces having slight imperfections) and thus the Cybis signature was never applied.
 There is no indication that a pink version of “Rosa Alba” was ever offered for retail sale.
 The standard white version sold for $285.

 Three single rose stems designed by Lynn Klockner Brown were introduced in the spring of 1982 and retired at the end of 1983.
 Two pink and one yellow, they differed only in color and size.
 They are impressed/signed Cybis on the back of one of the leaves; if that leaf should happen to break off, there would be nothing on the piece to identify it as Cybis.
 This may be why Boehm signed their single-rose pieces on the back of the rose itself!

 The largest is Joy, a yellow rose blossom 2.25″ in diameter; the overall length is 4.75″.
 It sold for $85.